surabayapy/KumpulanAlgoritma/README.md

 * [Start Disini](#getting-started)

-### All algorithms implemented in Python 3 (for education)
-There implementations are for learning purposes.
-If you want to contribute more efficient solutions feel free to open an issue and commit your solution.
 ## Semua algoritma harus diimplementasikan ke Python 3
 Implementasi algoritma disini tujuannya hanya untuk pembelajaran.
 Jika kamu ingin berkontribusi lebih, silakan mampir ke repository kita disini: https://github.com/surabaya-py